-In order to assess the level of risk for infestation by threatening pathogens, factors affecting the likelihood for infestation were assessed against each separate park and natural area within the Study Area.
+In order to assess the level of risk for infestation by threatening pathogens factors, affecting the likelihood for infestation were assessed against each separate park and natural area within the Study Area.

-Variables that affect the level of risk which were included within the Desktop Risk Analysis include whether disease is suspected at the site (based on previous surveys), if the area is irrigated or non-irrigated, proximity to other vegetated areas, vegetation type and the level of protection and priority ranking for natural areas, derived from the Western Australian Local Government Association's Natural Areas Initial Assessment (NAIA).
+Variables that affect the level of risk which were included within the Desktop Risk Analysis include whether disease is suspected at the site, if the area is irrigated or non-irrigated, proximity to other vegetated areas, vegetation type and the level of protection and priority ranking for natural areas.